Dawid-Sroka/network-programming/Traceroute/README.md

-Traceroute is a useful utility for presenting the route leading to a specified ip address.
+Traceroute is a useful utility for presenting the route leading to a specified ip address

+TODO: elaborate README.